Siegel and Wallenius-Kleberg inducted into Hall of Fame

-The membership of USHWA has elected these leaders in harness racing to the sport's highest honor.
-The year listed is the year in which the honor was voted and the actual induction took place the following year.
+The membership of USHWA has elected the following leaders in harness racing to the sport's highest honor.
+The year listed is the year in which the honor was voted with the actual induction taking place the following year.

 1961 - E. Roland Harriman*, Stephen G. Phillips*